 - 3 cups pineapple, finely chopped

-- 1.5 tsp fresh ginger, finely grated OR 3/4 tsp ground ginger
+- 1.5 teaspoon fresh ginger, finely grated OR ¾ teaspoon ground ginger

 - In a large bowl, combine finely chopped rhubarb and pineapple with sweetener, cornstarch and freshly grated ginger.

-- Combine Crisp topping ingredients in a medium bowl and cut in butter.
+- Combine crumble topping ingredients in a medium bowl and cut in butter.
 Alternately, pulse mixture in a food processor until butter or coconut oil is in pea-sized pieces.